zonemaster/zonemaster/docs/internal/functional-tests/Configuration-TP/configuration04.md

 the list of NS records for the authoritative servers of zone 'C'.
 This list of NS records are kept both at the parent 'P' and the child zone 'C'.

-Delegation incosistency occurs when changes at the 'C' are not reflected to the NS RRs at 'P'.
+Delegation inconsistency occurs when changes at the 'C' are not reflected to the NS RRs at 'P'.

 ### Inputs